thinng/tissue_detector/README.md

 python train_10_to_90.py
 ```
 This returns results/result_x0.csv, where x ranges from 1 to 9, containing the performance of the proposed model on different cancers, using 10,20,..,90 percent of normal data for training.

+# Cite:

+If you use this code in your work please cite our paper as follows:

+@article{quinn2018cancer,
+  title={Cancer as a tissue anomaly: classifying tumor transcriptomes based only on healthy data},
+  author={Quinn, Thomas and Nguyen, Thin and Lee, Samuel and Venkatesh, Svetha},
+  journal={Frontiers in Genetics},
+  year={2019}
+}